nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-integration.md

 ## Liquibase

-Why test with Liquibase?
+Why test with Liquibase and a production-like database?
-You may be wondering why bother separating integration tests from unit tests.
-There are two good reasons:

 * Testing against an in-memory database will not catch the edge cases when something works in H2, but not in Postgres.
 It's much safer to test against the same DB engine as production.
 * You can test the liquibase scripts at the same time